 I’m in Germany for the 18th consecutive year this May.
 But, back “home” bookends the bulk of my time in Austria with key visits to Innsbruck, Salzburg, and Vienna.

-I’ve purchased a 2nd-class Eurail Austria-Germany Pass (adult) with ten non-consecutive days of travel inside an interval of two months.
+I’ve purchased a 2nd-class Eurail Austria-Germany Pass (adult) with 10 (+ bonus 1) non-consecutive days of travel inside an interval of two months.
 With my preference for open-ended travel over advanced purchase of individual point-to-point tickets, I will save over 500 dollars.
 Here I describe:

-- how flexibility with a rail pass provides significant savings, and
+- how flexibility with a rail pass provides significant money savings, and

-- how I validate and activate the rail pass when I arrive in Europe.
+- how I validate and activate the rail pass upon arrival in Europe.